-Always Seek Guidance From a Qualified CPA and Elder Care Lawyer Regarding Medicaid Annuity Planning.
+Seek Guidance From an Elder Care Lawyer

-For example, the Community Spouse Resource Allowance (often referred to as the CSRA ) specific rules and asset levels have to be determined and followed so that the spouse that needs Medicaid coverage properly qualifies.
-There are other specific steps that need to be followed, and the process can be complex, cumbersome, and even impossible to discern if you try to go it alone.
+For starters, the CSRA-specific rules and asset levels must be determined and followed so the spouse that needs Medicaid coverage qualifies properly.
+Other specific steps must be followed, and the process can be complex, cumbersome, and even impossible to discern if you try to go it alone.

 If the plan is incorrectly implemented and/or not structured properly, then tax penalties and a possible 5-year “clawback” rule could apply.
 This look-back period is 60 months prior to application, except in California, where it is 30 months.
 Any assets given away or transferred in this period can become part of countable assets and postpone Medicaid eligibility.